bedapub/HBVouroboros/HBVouroboros/pisces/README.md

 ## Working with a Docker image of Pisces

+Two options are here: [building your own Docker image](#building-the-image-from-source-code), or [using the image available on Docker Hub](#working-with-pre-built-Docker-image).

+### Building the image from source code

-The Dockerfile and run_analysis.sh is copied from the [GitHub repository of Pisces](https://github.com/Illumina/Pisces/tree/master/docker/ExamplePiscesPaperAnalysis), sub-folder `docker/ExamplePiscesPaperAnalysis`, version 5.2.11, commit [5dce4fe](https://github.com/Illumina/Pisces/commit/5dce4fe7d1dc4603ca35affe258cbce14cf4ae1c).
+The Dockerfile and run_analysis.sh is copied from the [GitHub repository of Pisces](https://github.com/Illumina/Pisces/tree/master/docker/ExamplePiscesPaperAnalysis), sub-folder `docker/ExamplePisces5.2.5Release`, version 5.2.5, commit [5dce4fe](https://github.com/Illumina/Pisces/commit/5dce4fe7d1dc4603ca35affe258cbce14cf4ae1c).

 ## Instructions